Main Menu

 Blackjack - how to play

-The Play You sit down at a Blackjack table and place your cash money on the table in a way that lets the dealer know you want to play.
+The Play You sit down at a Blackjack table and place your cash money on the table in a way that lets the dealer know you want to play or click on the Blackjack game screen in your online casino.
 The dealer will exchange your money for cash chips with which you can start betting.
 There are table limits that mean there is a minimum bet and a maximum bet.

 When all players have two cards each, the dealer will return to the box closest to the shoe and ask the player of that box what action they would like to take.
 This action can be one thing at a time from a list of possible options, depending largely on what cards the player's hand holds.